-With Australia estimated to be 50 years away from closing the pay gap, Lisa has sparked a nation-wide gender pay gap debate.
-We couldn’t think of a better tribute than to highlight not the funniest moments of Lisa’s Today Show tenure (of which there are many) but celebrate the times she used her platform to tackle misogyny, raise awareness and champion women’s issues.
+With Australia estimated to be 50 years away from closing the pay gap entirely, Lisa has sparked a nation-wide gender pay gap debate.
+We couldn’t think of a better tribute than to highlight not the funniest moments of Lisa’s Today Show tenure (of which there are many) but celebrate the times she used her platform to tackle misogyny, raise awareness, and champion women’s issues.

 1. Her Andrew Olle speech.

 Lisa didn’t hold back calling out the fact that she is only the second woman to deliver the Andrew Olle lecture in sixteen years, the last being Jana Wendt in 1997.
-She used the opportunity to talk about gender inequality and vent her frustration about the focus on female appearance in the media.
+She used the opportunity to talk about gender inequality and vent her frustrations about the focus on her appearance as a woman in the media.

 “As a woman in the media, it has long saddened me that while we delight in covering public issues of overt sexism – possibly the hottest topic in media over the last twelve months – the media itself can be every bit as guilty of treating women entirely differently to men.”

-2. When she took on Bill Shorten on his “dinosaur” views on women.
+2. When she took on Bill Shorten’s “dinosaur” views on women.